onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ### Bugs
 * Fixed a bug that caused calls to the [ConfigAPI](../api-reference/config-api/identity-provider-api.md) to fail when the Authenication Method was set to PrivateKeyJWT.

+## Release date: 2023-06-30

+### Bugs
+* We fixed the support for key rotation for clients authenticating with PrivateKeyJWT.

+## Release date: 2023-06-29

+### Improvements
+* We have expanded the details of the log events published by Access when handling OIDC/OAuth callbacks fails.

+## Release date: 2023-06-27

+### Bugs
+* We fixed the validation of M2M tokens used to access the APIs.

 ## Release date 2023-06-22

 ### Features